A Day of Art Therapy

 I am sure you get a sense of what I am trying to say, nothing seems to bring joy if we are not doing it mindfully: aware of our senses and feeling.
 Most of us most of the time live in our heads.
 The simplicity of bringing the mind back to our senses brings us back to the present moment.
 This is available to us every single moment and the shift I notice is actually quite big, metaphorically speaking, from a small black and white box to an open colourful space.
 I feel that the whole world is opening up when I shift from the minds conceptions to an open mind of curiosity and wonder.

-Now I don’t deny thought processes we need to think through as we enquire and investigate our lives, but we may find more joy and make change in our lives more easily with awareness and mindfulness.
+Now I don’t deny processes we need to think through as we inquire and investigate our lives, but we may find more joy and make change in our lives more easily with awareness and mindfulness.

 Even negative thoughts and feelings, when met with an open, accepting mind dissipate more easily and quickly.
 The tricky thing is of course that we by default move in the opposite direction: which is to avoid, resist and distract ourselves from those unwanted thoughts and feelings.
 We keep busy with mental things, computers, entertainment and/or drugs so we don’t have to feel.